yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/internal-events.md

 # System built-in events

-As stated in the last file, `cc.Node` has a whole set of [event listener and dispatch mechanism](./events.md).
-Based on this mechanism, we provide some basic system events.
+As stated in the last file, `cc.Node` has a whole set of [event listener and dispatch mechanisms](./events.md).
+Based on this mechanism, we will provide some basic system events.
 This file will introduce how to use these events.

-System events follow the general register method, developers can register event listener not only by using enumeration type but also by using the event name directly, the definition for the event name follows DOM event standards.
+System events follow the general register method, developers can register event listener not only by using the enumeration type but also by using the event name directly, the definition for the event name follows DOM event standards.

 ```
 // Use enumeration type to register